qkd888/Specials-Page-Moobells/README.md

-Image slider using flicker api.
+Image slider using flickity api.